paulsava/paulsava.github.io/src/blog/24july2025-on-writing-is-thinking.md

 Instead, we must become more intentional about which cognitive processes we preserve.

-However, it's easy to say, delegate the execution, preserve the reasoning.
+However, it's easy to say, *delegate the execution, preserve the reasoning*.
 In my case, if you think about writing code, you might have an idea about the code that you are trying to write, but if you delegate the writing part completely to an LLM, you end up with a system you don't know and should a problem or a bug occur, good luck finding the source of that.

-But perhaps most importantly, we need to get better at recognizing when we are crossing the line from tool use to tool dependence.
+But perhaps most importantly, **we need to get better at recognizing when we are crossing the line from tool use to tool dependence**.

+---

 ## The Real Issue: Wrong Metrics

 This brings me to what I think is the real issue.

-We are optimizing for the wrong metrics.
-Efficiency and correctness are easier to measure, but they are and must not become the only things that matter.
+**We are optimizing for the wrong metrics.** Efficiency and correctness are easier to measure, but they are and must not become the only things that matter.

 The process of struggling with a problem, making mistakes, and figuring things out is also valuable, not just for the solution it produces, but for the cognitive changes it triggers.

 If we lose the ability to think through complex problems independently, we don't just become dependent on AI, we become less capable of the creative, integrative reasoning that the AIs still can't replicate.

 We risk creating a world where humans become supervisors of AI systems they no longer truly understand.

+---

 ## The Ironic Trap

 And this is ironic, right?

-The very cognitive capabilities that let us build these remarkable AI systems might be the ones we are actively undermining by using them.
+**The very cognitive capabilities that let us build these remarkable AI systems might be the ones we are actively undermining by using them.**

 Which means, we are in danger of creating tools that make us less capable of creating the next generation of tools.

+---

 So maybe the question isn't whether AI will replace humans, but whether we'll accidentally automate away the cognitive processes that make human intelligence worth preserving in the first place.